Consumer Reports Says These Toyota Cars Are The Most Reliable

 2025 Toyota RAV4

 After decades on the market, the RAV4 continues to satisfy owners.
-The majority said in CR's owner survey that they would purchase the RAV4 again.
-The vehicle is also one of Edmunds' favorite small SUVs, ranking third among 18 small SUVs.
-The RAV4's comfort and practicality explain its popularity, according to Edmunds.
-The site claimed the 2025 RAV4 was the best version thus far.
-However, 2025 became the last year Toyota made a gas-burning RAV4.
-Beginning in 2026, all models of the RAV4 are hybrids.
+In CR's owner survey, the majority reported that they would purchase the RAV4 again.
+The vehicle is also one of Edmunds' favorite small SUVs, ranking No. 3 among 18 small SUVs.
+The RAV4's comfort and practicality explain its popularity, with Edmund's claiming that the 2025 RAV4 was the best version thus far.
+However, 2025 became the last year Toyota made combustion engine RAV4s.
+Beginning in 2026, all models of the RAV4 are now hybrids.

 2026 Toyota Tacoma

-The 2026 Toyota Tacoma came out ahead of its mid-size truck competitors in CR's predicted reliability ranking.
-That helps explain the Tacoma's high resale value.
-The Tacoma is at heart an off-road vehicle.
+The 2026 Toyota Tacoma enjoys a high resale value.
+The Tacoma excels as an off-road vehicle.
 For example, it had no trouble conquering CR's rock climbing test.
 If you have similar ideas for using your Tacoma, CR recommends opting for the 4-wheel drive version.
-But if you plan to use your truck primarily for city and highway driving, consider getting the SR5 trim.
-It has a better rear suspension for a smoother commuting experience.
+But if you plan to use your truck primarily for city and highway driving, consider getting the SR5 trim for a smoother commuting experience.
 Toyota backs its truck with a drivetrain warranty of five years or 60,000 miles.

 For the second consecutive year, the Tacoma won the Truck of Texas award given by the Texas Auto Writers Association.
-The honor is notable for a couple of reasons, according to Autoblog.
+The honor is notable for a couple of reasons.
 First, the Tacoma was competing not only against other mid-size trucks but also against full-size trucks.
 And second, Tacoma became the only mid-size truck to win the award twice in the association's 32-year history.

 2026 Toyota Corolla Hatchback

-True Car describes the hatchback's non-sporty, standard ride as stress-free.
-The favorable True Car customer reviews tend to agree.
-Owners gave the car an overall 4.5 out of 5 stars, with the highest marks going to performance and safety technology.
-CR expects the vehicle to deliver a performance more reliable than that of the average car based on its Toyota heritage.
+True Car describes the hatchback's standard ride as stress-free, and owners gave the car an overall 4.5 out of 5 stars, with the highest marks going to performance and safety technology.
 The National Highway Traffic Safety Administration awarded the hatchback 5 out of 5 stars in an overall safety rating.

 2026 Toyota Grand Highlander Hybrid